"I have noticed that people who are late

 That's when I realized I needed to do something about this.
 A few years earlier I had stopped to ask myself why I had such a habit, and I did make some small progress.
 I was interested to uncover two re-occurring patterns in my life.
 Here's what I discovered:

-1. The syndrome of ‘just one more thing'.
+1. Just one more thing.
 For as long as I can remember, I've always squeezed in extra errands or tasks to do at the last minute.
 It wasn't urgent before, but suddenly I think I need to sort that pile on the side of my desk as I'm preparing for a trip or getting ready for a meeting.
 And, the unscheduled stop at the post office on my way, which I thought would only take a minute, took 20, and suddenly I’m behind schedule.

-2. My creative urges would pop out at the oddest times.
+2. Creative impulses pop out at the oddest times.
 I’m not sure why, but I'd often find myself trying my latest card-making idea or wrapping that neat gift I found (but don’t need until next week) in the midst of drying my hair, ironing the top I need, and gathering what I need to take along.

 Knowing I tend to work this way, I now try to plan 15 to 30 minutes extra, especially on those days when I really do need to be somewhere at a specific time.
 So, if I need to leave the house by 9:30 (and I mean I need to be in the car driving out the garage), then I tell myself that I need to be ready by 9:00.
 That way I still have some leeway for the last minute drink of water and stop at the bathroom, or to grab the library book I just remembered is due today...